 Mr. West’s practice spans multiple industries including aerospace and defense, information technology, professional services, banking and financial institutions, pharmaceuticals and medical devices, telecommunications, and construction and architecture/engineering.
 He enjoys an exceptional reputation for his expertise in government contracting.
-Mr. West was awarded a Peer Review Rating of “AV Preeminent” by Martindale-Hubbell for 30 consecutive years (1991-2020) and is regularly recognized as one of the top 25 government contracts lawyers nationwide by Chambers USA – America’s Leading Business Lawyers (2005-2020).
-Washington DC Super Lawyers ranked Mr. West in the Government Contracts practice area for 14 consecutive years (2007 – 2020), and has named him as one of the “Top 100” Washington, DC lawyers across all practice areas in 2007, 2016, and 2017.
+Mr. West was awarded a Peer Review Rating of “AV Preeminent” by Martindale-Hubbell for 32 consecutive years (1991-2022) and is regularly recognized as one of the top 25 government contracts lawyers nationwide by Chambers USA – America’s Leading Business Lawyers (2005-2022).
+Washington DC Super Lawyers ranked Mr. West in the Government Contracts practice area for 16 consecutive years (2007 – 2022), and has named him as one of the “Top 100” Washington, DC lawyers across all practice areas multiple times.
 Chambers USA has also recognized Mr. West as one of the leading construction lawyers in the nation.
 He has received repeated recognition from The Legal Times, Washington Business Journal, and The Washingtonian Magazine.
+In addition, Who’s Who Legal recognized Mr. West in its inaugural 2023 edition of Who’s Who Legal Thought Leaders: USA, which features “practitioners at the apogee of the US legal market.”

 Mr. West has particular expertise in compliance and enforcement matters, and has led numerous internal investigations.
 He has handled dozens of “mandatory disclosure” matters before numerous agency Inspectors General and published the initial Briefing Paper on the subject.
 Additionally, he has defended Civil False Claims Act charges brought by qui tam relators and the Department of Justice.
 Mr. West has developed compliance programs for corporate clients and conducted corresponding training.